|Province||Hǎi nán 海南 'sea south'|

 Throughout much of its history Hainan has been on the outermost fringe of Chinese control.
 Originally known as Qiongzhou 琼州; a military garrison was set up here in early Han dynasty times.
 Han people began to settle in large numbers in the northern part of the island during the Song dynasty.
 At this time officials were sent to the remote island as a punishment.
-The most famous person to be banished was the poet Su Shi.
+The most famous person to be banished was the great poet Su Shi.
 During the Yuan dynasty Hainan was governed as an independent province.
 Subsequent immigration in the Ming dynasty led to some conflict with the indigenous Li people over land ownership.
 Over the centuries many Hainanese emigrated to other lands in South East Asia, Hong Kong was a popular destination in later years.
 In the Civil War many Communists who fled from Shanghai put up spirited resistance against the nationalists here.
-Hostilities with neighboring Vietnam in the 1980s led to the construction of naval bases along the western coast.
+Hostilities with neighboring Vietnam in the 1980s led to the construction of a string of naval bases along the western coast.
 In 1988 it was split off as a separate province from neighboring Guangdong and became a Special Economic Zone (SEZ).
-There followed a brief financial boom with many people engaged in lucrative import businesses.
+There followed a brief financial boom with many people engaged in lucrative and illegal import businesses.

 Nowadays rich Chinese people have chosen to buy retirement homes on the island, increasing the demand for housing along the coast.
 Tourists also come in large numbers to appreciate the tropical warmth for a short winter break.
-Later on in the year the island is frequently blasted by typhoons in the season from May through to October.
+Later on in the year the island is frequently blasted by typhoons from May through to October.